 The Chalfont area has some of the most quaint and beautiful gardens around.
 We have a lot of green thumbs here and want to encourage more!
 This page contains gardening resources to help you get on your way.
+You should also check some of our dedicated nature sites, including butterflies, hummingbirds, and dragonflies.
+In addition, Rick Mikula is a well-known butterfly lecturer who has entertained many local children.

 LOCAL GARDENS - Creating outdoor spaces is an ever changing labor of love.
 We have collected a list of local gardens to inspire you.